All Episodes

 Hey, I got two quick things.

-One, you you get Paul Krugman out there, so-called economist, and with our debt, now 100% of our GDP.
+One, you get Paul Krugman out there, so-called economist.

 They've all failed.

-History has proved it when you've reached a hundred percent debt to your GDP.
+History has proved it when you've reached 100% debt to your GDP.

 Debt doesn't matter.

-And this guy's teaching the young minds at Princeton University that this is an economic theory that's you know plausible.
+And this guy's teaching the young minds at Princeton University that this is an economic theory that's plausible.

-But uh, what I want to talk about now that we've gotten past the whole debt debate, and you see Zah Huffington and Chuck Yu Schumer and all these people now pushing the whole jobs issue that now we can focus on jobs.
+But what I want to talk about now that we've gotten past the whole debt debate and you see Jaja Huffington and Chuck Yu Schumer and all these people now pushing the whole jobs issue that now we can focus on jobs.

-You get Ratner on MSNBC with uh Joe Scarper, and he's talking about how you know we've got the lowest uh GDP to uh income uh ratio we've got at 15%, and they want to raise revenue and they you know how they want to raise revenue,
+You get Ratner on MSNBC with Joe Scarborough and he's talking about how we've got the lowest GDP to income ratio we've got at 15% and they want to raise revenue and how they want to raise revenue.

-and they start talking about jobs and what their policies are, and what I was hoping you could do over the next few months while we've got uh uh the most important election coming in our history is to expose the administration's regulations and policies they put forth.
+And what I was hoping you could do over the next few months while we've got the most important election coming in our history is to expose the administration's regulations and policies they put forth.

-You know, you hear from Steve Wynne and and the uh uh founder of Home Depot saying that this administration with its regulations and policies is the biggest wet blanket to capitalism that they've ever seen.
+You hear from Steve Wynn and the founder of Home Depot saying that this administration with its regulations and policies is the biggest wet blanket to capitalism that they've ever seen.

 But nobody ever really specifies other than Obamacare what the regulations are and what their impact is on job creation.